How Much Does A Half Sleeve Tattoo Cost?

-What is a Half Sleeve Tattoo?
+Definition of a Half Sleeve Tattoo

 A half sleeve tattoo consists of a single large design, or an assortment of smaller sized tattoos that spread over the upper arm to the shoulder.
 Some cover the inner bicep, and some may reach the chest area.
 Alternatively, a tattoo that spreads from the wrist to the elbow can also be defined as a half-sleeve tattoo.